roytang/blog/content/post/2019/03/i-got-nothing.md

 ---
 author: roy
-date: 2019-03-07T13:56:56+08:00
-type: post
-categories:
+categories: []
-- Just Another Day
+date: 2019-03-07 05:56:56
-title: "We can't be at our best all the time, otherwise it's not our best"
+title: We can't be at our best all the time, otherwise it's not our best
 type: post
 ---